Bukasuji/web3-interview-preparation/README.md

 </details>
 <details>
   <summary>What should we know about you that's not listed on your resume?</summary>
+  One thing that's not listed on my resume is my passion for learning and self-improvement.
+While my education and work experience are certainly important, I also believe that personal growth and development are crucial for success in any field.
+I enjoy reading articles and documentaions, taking online courses, attending webinars and conferences, and staying up to date with the latest trends and technologies in my industry.
+Additionally, I enjoy connecting with other professionals in my field and learning from their experiences and insights.
+Overall, my passion for learning and self-improvement has helped me develop a growth mindset, which allows me to approach challenges with a positive and proactive attitude.
     <!-- <ul>
       <li>
         add answer here